epfl-lara/stainless/core/src/sphinx/installation.rst

     }
   }

-4. In a terminal, type the following command, substituting the proper path to the Stainless JAR previously downloaded:
+3. In a terminal, type the following command, substituting the proper path to the Stainless JAR previously downloaded:

 .. code-block:: bash

   $ java -jar /path/to/stainless/jar/file.jar test.scala

-5. The output should read:
+4. The output should read:

 .. code-block:: text

   [Warning ] The Z3 native interface is not available.
-Falling back onto smt-z3.
+Falling back onto princess.
   [  Info  ]  - Checking cache: 'body assertion' VC for ok @5:5...
   [  Info  ] Cache miss: 'body assertion' VC for ok @5:5...
   [  Info  ]  - Now solving 'body assertion' VC for ok @5:5...